 |

-most useful and direct bit of knowledge I’ve learned
+it is the most useful and direct bit of knowledge I’ve

 |